wp-plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences:

-* UpdraftPlus is derived from the original Updraft WordPress plugin by Paul Kehrer (Twitter: http://twitter.com/reaperhulk, Blog: http://langui.sh)
+* UpdraftPlus is derived from the original Updraft WordPress backup plugin by Paul Kehrer (Twitter: http://twitter.com/reaperhulk, Blog: http://langui.sh)
 * The Google PHP SDK developers, https://github.com/google/google-api-php-client
 * Ben Tadiar, https://github.com/BenTheDesigner/Dropbox
 * Beau Brownlee, http://www.solutionbot.com/2009/01/02/php-ftp-class/